DataThirstLtd/azure.databricks.cicd.tools/README.md

 # Connecting

 ## Using AAD Service Principals (PREVIEW)
+Please note the use of AAD Authentication and Service Principals with Databricks is in Preview only, and thus so is version 2 of these tools.
+These commands are liable to change and/or break at any time.

 ## Install
-You must install version 2 or higher of azure.databricks.cicd.tools
+You must install version 2 (Preview) or higher of azure.databricks.cicd.tools
 ```powershell
 Import-Module -Name azure.databricks.cicd.tools -RequiredVersion 2.0.0-preview -AllowPreview
 ```